ronhedwigzape/trying-jest-to-cypress/README.md

 # trying-jest-to-cypress
-A repo for Jest Basics up to End-to-end Testing with Cypress
+A repo for Jest Basics up to End-to-end Testing until Cypress